 For Council-owned property:

 If you see graffiti on Council property, please report as soon as possible by either: 1.
 Telephoning 03 5261 0600 or 2.
-Visit Lodge a Request.
+Lodging a request.

 Council staff aim to remove all graffiti on property owned by Council as quickly as possible.
 We will endeavour to remove offensive graffiti within 24 hours.